dayanidhicse/purescript-presto/DESIGN.md

 ## Solutions

 The first problem to tackle is seperating the different domains of operations into their own EDSL.
 So all UI operations are groupped into a GuiF algebra data type, cache operations into their own ADT, etc. While flow operations like fork/await/launch/doAff are in the new Flow monad.
-Then we have to make it easy that users can compose different EDSL operations in one function easily and let type system to prevent any unintended function calls.
+Then we have to make it easy that users can compose different EDSL operations in one function and let type system to prevent any unintended function calls.
 Thankfully, we can compose Free monad easily using Coproduct and a Inject class.

 The Inject class and instances are defined like this: